hoffmanmidd/FirstSuspension/README.md

 # FirstSuspension
- Survival analysis of the first suspension of the school year

- Hoffman's qualifying paper for the Harvard Graduate School of Education 2014
+Stephen L. Hoffman's 2014 qualifying paper for the Harvard Graduate School of Education

 Committee: John Willett (chair), Daniel Koretz, Richard Murnane

 Improving the Estimation of the Risk of School Suspension Using Continuous-Time Survival Analysis:
 A Case Study in the Public Middle Schools in One Metropolitan Region